 The AEL works across a broad range of topics in aquatic ecology.
-The four research areas listed below are not mutually exclusive and much overlap exists, with good intention.
-For more information on any of these research areas, check out the researchers who specialize in them or contact us - we'd be happy to talk more about our work.
+The four research areas listed below overlap a bit, and with good intention.
+For more information on any of these research areas, check out the researchers who specialize in them or contact us - we're happy to talk about our work.

 At the AEL, our main focus regarding recruitment is to determine when and how recruitment is set, and in turn, use this knowledge to recommend appropriate management or conservation strategies.

 For more information on our work involving recruitment, visit the following researchers’ sites: